t0m0ffel/postgres-cognitive-intelligence/README.md

 # postgres-cognitive-intelligence
-This is implementation of cognitive intelligence with postgres database systems.
+This is implementation of cognitive intelligence with PostgresSQL.

 ## Installation

 This project requires a installation of 2.7 and 3.5+

+First you need to install all pip packages with:
-pip install -r requirements.txt
+`pip3 install -r requirements.txt`